-Figure 1 schematises the overall workflow.
-Figure 1a depicts the first phase of our procedure for quantitatively evaluating prostate translocation and distortion.
-For each study, the co-registration of the two MRI data sets was manually performed by a board-certified radiologist using ITK-SNAP in the sagittal plane by exploiting bony landmarks (i.e., lumbar spine and pelvic bones).
-ITK-SNAP is a medical image processing tool that exploits the C++ Insight Toolkit (ITK) library.
-The affine transformation matrix (including rigid-body transformations as well as scaling to take into account different field of views) was then applied by means of Advanced Normalisation Tools (ANTs).
+affine transformation matrix (including rigid-body transformations, as well as scaling to take into account different field of views) was then applied by means of advanced normalization tools (ANTs).
 More precisely, the lateral decubitus scan ('moving' volume) was co-registered against the corresponding supine scan ('fixed' volume).
 Each co-registered image was then reformatted in the axial plane to allow for a more accurate and clinically relevant prostate delineation.
 Using a custom software tool, the outlines were drawn around the prostatic tissue from the most inferior to the most superior point where the prostatic tissue could be clearly identified, excluding seminal vesicles, with reference to the separately acquired high-resolution T2w FRFSE axial images.
-The outlining procedure was performed in consensus with a board-certified uro-radiologist with 8-years' experience in reporting prostate MRI.
+The outlining procedure was performed in consensus with a board-certified uro-radiologist with eight years' experience in reporting prostate MRI.

 In our analysis, a prostate subdivision into prostatic sectors (i.e., apex, mid-gland, and base) was also considered by dividing prostate into thirds.
 Moreover, for better appreciating the distortion directions in the axial section, a subdivision of the prostate into four quadrants was performed.

-A more detailed explanation of the computerised analysis is provided in Supplementary Material.
-Briefly, relying on a computational method previously devised and validated for prostate deformation assessment, the two prostate glands under investigation are translated aligned to their centres-of-mass, then the slice delineations of the 'moving' volume were translated onto the 'fixed' image space (Figure 1b).
-According to Figure 1c, we computed the 'resultant translocation' t to characterise the global translocation of the prostate.
-The Root Mean Square translational and local distortions (Figure 1d).
-Aiming at a graphical and intuitive representation, two examples of distortion maps, along with the corresponding fixed and moving volumes, are depicted in Figure 2.
+A more detailed explanation of the computerized analysis is provided in the Appendix (available at cuaj.ca).
+Briefly, relying on a computational method previously devised and validated for prostate deformation assessment, the two prostate glands under investigation are translated aligned to their centers-of-mass, then the slice delineations of the 'moving' volume were translated onto the 'fixed' image space (Fig. 1b).
+According to Fig. 1c, we computed the 'resultant translocation' $t{res}$ to characterize the global translocation of the prostate.
+The root mean square (RMS) value of the magnitude of the resultant translocation vector by averaging over all the slices was then calculated.
+Lastly, the 'resultant distortion' dm assessed the combined effects of translational and local distortions (Fig. 1d).
+Aiming at a graphical and intuitive representation, two examples of distortion maps, along with the corresponding fixed and moving volumes, are depicted in Fig. 2.